- Student Registration

 - Image Release

 Every winter registrant is considered a student and is subject to the general regulations governing student conduct that apply to all other students of the university, with slight modifications to cover the special circumstances of the Winter Session.
 In addition, some off-campus/special programs may have more-restrictive codes; information is available from program directors.
-You are expected to be familiar with the contents of the Campus Code of Conduct, available at the Cornell University Policy Office website.
+You are expected to be familiar with the contents of the Campus Code of Conduct.

 Please be sure to review our policy on student registration.